aptech/docs/docs/CR-h5open.rst

     :param fname: a name of HDF5 file to open.
     :type fname: string

-    :param dname: a name of a data set (or group) in HDF5 file. e.g. "/mydata".
+    :param dname: a name of a data set (or group) in HDF5 file. e.g. :code:`"/mydata"`.
     :type dname: string

     :param mode: the mode with which to open the file.
 Valid options include:

-        "open": open file for read, positioned at the first row.
+        - :code:`"open"`: open file for read, positioned at the first row.
-        "update": open file for write, positioned at the first row.
+        - :code:`"update"`: open file for write, positioned at the first row.
-        "append": open file for write, positioned at the end of the file.
+        - :code:`"append"`: open file for write, positioned at the end of the file.a

     :type mode: string

 Remarks
 -------

--  The file handle must be closed with either the close function or closeall when you are finished using it.
+-  The file handle must be closed with either the :func:`close` function or :func:`closeall` when you are finished using it.
--  To read or write data to a file opened with h5open, use readr, and writer.
+-  To read or write data to a file opened with :func:`h5open`, use :func:`readr`, and :func:`writer`.
--  To read and write data to an HDF5 dataset without opening a file handle, use h5read and h5write.
+-  To read and write data to an HDF5 dataset without opening a file handle, use :func:`h5read` and :func:`h5write`.
--  The function dataopen can open file handles for reading and writing to HDF5 datasets and other file types.
+-  The function :func:`dataopen` can open file handles for reading and writing to HDF5 datasets and other file types.